QUELCE: Quantifying Uncertainty in Early Lifecycle Cost Estimation

 - helps ensure that acquisition programs are funded at levels consistent with the level of risk to achieving success.
 A program will also have fewer and less severe cost overruns due to poor estimates.

-"The QUELCE methodology, training, supporting tools, and expert guidance could not have been more relevant, timely, and insightful given our currently highly cost-competitive environment." —Neil Mackertich, Raytheon Company
+"The QUELCE methodology, training, supporting tools, and expert guidance could not have been more relevant, timely, and insightful given our currently highly cost-competitive environment." —Neal Mackertich, Raytheon Company

 Who Should Use This Method